yanqiangyu/Games/README.md

 To run your own game server:

-	1. Serve WebContent (index.html, js, cs, image) in Apache or any simple HTTP server
+	1. Serve WebContent (index.html, js, cs, image) using Apache or any simple HTTP server

-	2. Start java server listening on you server port 8001
+	2. Start java server listening on your server port 8001

 		com.ialogic.games.cards.server.CardHttpServer

-	3. Redirect relative url "/cardgame" to your appserverhost:8001
+	3. Redirect relative url "/cardgame" to your appserverhost:8001 (using Apache 2 Virtual host)

-For a demo, use the following link.
+For a live demo, use the following link.

 		http://www.ialogic.com/